CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - If written normally, it's QU.
 To remove the U draw an X across the bottom loop, or close to it.
 To confirm that yes, you checked the spelling and the U belongs, draw a checkmark in the same place.

- - Otherwise, do what some phonetic writers do: Write the correct spelling and the outline inline, in the margin, or the back of your notebook.
-I recommend margin (visible) and back of book (findable).
-(Other phonetic writers write the letters phonetically.
-C would be `ce`.)
+ - Otherwise, do what some phonetic writers do: Write the shorthand outline during dictation and mark it to confirm spelling later.
+Then write the standard spelling in a gap left after the shorthand outline,  in the margin, or the back of your notebook.
+I recommend margin (fast and visible) and back of book (findable).